Why It Works

-- Not overcrowding the fryer and maintaining oil temperature ensures Brussels sprouts are crisp and tender, and not greasy or undercooked.
+- Not overcrowding the fryer and maintaining oil temperature ensures crisp and tender Brussels sprouts, not greasy or undercooked.

-I apologize for the imperative tone of both the title and the first paragraph of this post—normally I'd strongly suggest or heartily endorse a recipe.
+I apologize for the imperative tone of the first paragraph of this post—normally I'd strongly suggest or heartily endorse a recipe.
 In this case, however, the results are incredible enough that not only do I think you should try it, I insist that you do.
 I take full responsibility if you aren't completely blown away by how tasty the results are.

 The first time I tried deep fried Brussels sprouts was in Austin, Texas.
 First in the form of a salad sopped with aromatics and a fried steam bun at Paul Qui's East Side King, shortly followed by the awesomely addictive and well-loved fried Brussels sprouts with lemon chili at Uchi.

 When you fry them, Brussels sprouts become everything you love about Brussels sprouts with none of their downsides: the nutty aroma, the mildly sweet flavor, the just-tender-but-still-crisp interior.
 Couple that with the crisply frizzled edges and tiny pockets perfect for coating in a sweet-tart sauce, and you've got the perfect recipe for a Thanksgiving flavor-bomb.